hrbrmstr/mgrs/README.md

 Decent reference on MGRS & UTM (Universal Transverse Mercator):
 <https://www.luomus.fi/en/utm-mgrs-atlas-florae-europaeae>.

-The origin of the MGRS grid, in the Pacific.
-Honolulu is in 4QFJ.

 <figure>
 <img src="man/figures/mgrs-grid.png"
 alt="The origin of the MGRS grid, in the Pacific.
 Honolulu is in 4QFJ." />